 I had my most challenging ayahuasca experience to that date in that ceremony when I drank to the veterans on my first cup of the second day.
 Mother Ayahuasca kicked my butt as she gave me a powerful lesson in how old these plants are and how old the earth is and I’m this tiny little creature with my aspirations and motivations to share these medicines.
 Who was I to think that these medicines could heal the deepest wounds?
 Who knew if veterans could safely hold space for this level of work?
 The most powerful and best purges to date got me ready to receive the medicine for even deeper work in the jungle.

-I promise I was not trying to cram too many credits in my semester, but in between the three week period I was invited to Crossroads Ibogaine Treatment Center in Tijuana and Rosarito [now in the Bahamas] to participate as a veteran guinea pig and take ibogaine and toad bufotoxin (5-Meo-DMT) and have before and after brain scans (electrical and blood flow) as only the second person to ever do that with ibogaine.
+I promise I was not trying to cram too many credits in my semester, but in between the three week period I was invited to Crossroads Ibogaine Treatment Center in Tijuana and Rosarito [now reincarnated as veterans treatment center called Mission Within] to participate as veteran test pilot number one and take ibogaine and toad bufotoxin (5-Meo-DMT) and have before and after brain scans (electrical and blood flow) as only the second person to ever do that with ibogaine.

 I flew in to LAX and stayed with Dr. Joseph Barsuglia, former Director of Clinical Research and Assessment, who would be accompanying me throughout the entire experience.
 In addition to working at Crossroads, he was participating along with me as a patient, as Dr. Joe was continuing to use multiple rounds of ibogaine to treat his lyme disease.